msanlisavas/CoinMarketCapDotNet/README.md

 # CoinMarketCap C# Wrapper

-# CoinMarketCapSharp
+# CoinMarketCapDotNet

-CoinMarketCapSharp is a C# wrapper for the CoinMarketCap API, providing convenient access to cryptocurrency market data.
+CoinMarketCapDotNet is a C# wrapper for the CoinMarketCap API, providing convenient access to cryptocurrency market data.

 ## Installation

-You can install CoinMarketCapSharp via NuGet Package Manager or by using the .NET CLI:
+You can install CoinMarketCapDotNet via NuGet Package Manager or by using the .NET CLI:

 ### NuGet Package Manager

-Search for `CoinMarketCapSharp` in the NuGet Package Manager UI or run the following command in the Package Manager Console:
+Search for `CoinMarketCapDotNet` in the NuGet Package Manager UI or run the following command in the Package Manager Console:

-Install-Package CoinMarketCapSharp
+Install-Package CoinMarketCapDotNet

 ### .NET CLI

 Run the following command in your project directory:

-dotnet add package CoinMarketCapSharp
+dotnet add package CoinMarketCapDotNet

 ## Usage

-To use CoinMarketCapSharp, follow these steps:
+To use CoinMarketCapDotNet, follow these steps:

 1. Instantiate the `CoinMarketCapAPI` class with your API key: